-COUNCIL AUTHORITY FOR CONTRACT AWARDS TENDER AWARD Project Award Tender Award No. 24-01-00050 - 2024 Expanded Asphalt Program Recommendation Staff is recommending that the tender for the 2024 Expanded Asphalt Program be awarded to Cox Construction Limited in the total amount of \$1,645,849 (exclusive of HST), being the lowest compliant bid received.
+COUNCIL AUTHORITY FOR CONTRACT AWARDS TENDER AWARD

+Project Award Tender Award No. 24-01-00050 - 2024 Expanded Asphalt Program Recommendation Staff is recommending that the tender for the 2024 Expanded Asphalt Program be awarded to Cox Construction Limited in the total amount of \$1,645,849 (exclusive of HST), being the lowest compliant bid received.
 Purpose of Report As per Section 10.1 of Purchasing By-law No. 061-2018, Council approval is required for tender awards over \$1,000,000.
-Background information approval is required to rehabilitate the asphalt surface on rural roads before they deteriorate to the point where full reconstruction is required.
+Background information This annual program is required to rehabilitate the asphalt surface on rural roads before they deteriorate to the point where full reconstruction is required.
 This program is an important component in maintaining the Town of Milton Road System.
 The identification of the roads is dictated by the 2018 State of Infrastructure - Roads Study, Final determination of the 2024 Expanded Asphalt program was based on the results the road assessment, geotechnical investigation, as well and coordination with other stakeholders.
 The Geotechnical investigation was completed in 2023, design and tender documents were completed in February 2024.
 There are three roads segments included in the 2024 Expanded Asphalt Program: Section 1: First Line Nassagaweya from No 25 Side Rd to No 28 Side Rd.
 Section 2 No 15 Side Road from First Line Nassagaweya to Second Line Nassagaweya.
 Section 3: Conservation Rd Regional Rd 1-Guelph Line to East Limit.
 This program includes the following within the scope of work: culvert replacements only where required, road works as per the recommendations in the Geotechnical Investigation and associated shouldering and driveway transitions.
 All the work is to remain within existing property limits.
-External Agencies: The required permit for this project is in place.
-The 2024 budget for this work of \$2,828,409 was established by consultants using cost estimates based on pricing from previous contracts with the Town of Milton and accounted for an expected increase as a result of inflation.
-The unit prices submitted by lowest compliant bidder were similar to, but generally lower, than those of the unit prices bid by the remaining tenderers.
-Favourable prices were generally observed in the costs to supply and install asphalt pavement.
-This award will result in a savings to budget of \$1,153,593 as outlined in the Budget Impact section below.
-Date hid issued February 27, 2024 Date bid issued Town of Milton website and the Bids & Tenders website Advertisements TOWIT OF WILLOTT WEDSILE AND THE DIOS & TENDERS WEDSILE
+Date bid issued February 27, 2024 Advertisements Town of Milton website and the Bids & Tenders website

-Scriedule B
+Schedule B

-Closing Date March 21, 20 024
+Closing Date March 21, 20 )24

 of Plan takers Twelve (12)

 List of bid submissions Cox Constr uction Limited \$1,859,820.15

 inclusive of HST Gazzola Pa ving Limited \$1,902,598.67

 Forest Con tractors Ltd. \$2,005,375.18

 Four Seaso ns Site Development Ltd. \$2,044,018.48

-ing Limited. \$2,097,407.35
+Pacific Pav ing Limited. \$2,097,407.35

-PAVE-AL L \$2,311,415.00
+PAVE-AL L IMITED \$2,311,415.00

-FERMAR PAVING LIMITED \$2,334,299.60
+FERMAR P AVING LIMITED \$2,334,299.60

-GIP Paving \$3,209,518.66
+GIP Paving Inc. \$3,209,518.66

 Dufferin Co nstruction Company \$3,382,255.54

-Median bid value The average e bid received was \$2,349,63 4.29.
+Median bid value The average bid received was \$2,349,63 4.29.
 The bid submitted

-modian bia varao by Cox Construction Limited approximately 23% less than the
+by Cox Construction Limited approximately 23% less than the

 average bid received.

 CORTM Requirement On Council Report CORS-013-18, the Town adopted the

-f Recognition (CORTM) progra

-projects valued over \$500,000.
-As such, only Bid submissions from Bidders that were CORTM Certified were accepted for this
+projects valued over \$500.000.
+As such, only Bid submissions

+from Bidders that were CORTM Certified were accepted for this

 Tender request.

-) bid submissions receive ed were from CORTM
+All ning (0 ) hid aubmissions reasiv ad ware from CODIM

 Certified companies.

-Financial Planning Section on: Budge et Impact (Note 1)
+Financial Planning Section n: Budge et Impact (Note 1)

 Account Number(s) C35012824-A0611-7670

 Account Description Expanded Asphalt Program - Construction

 Project Total Budget \$3,406,924

 Contract Budget \$2,828,409

 Actual (Net of HST Rebate) \$1,674,816

 Variance (Note 2) \$1,153,593 (F)

-Funding Source Project Variance Account / Tax Supported Debt
+Funding Source Project Variance Account / T ax Supported Debt